 If your reference number starts with ‘U’:

-You will need to give them your electricity account number and you Meter Point Administration Number (MPAN), these can both be easily found on your electricity bill, so no need to fret.
-However, make sure you do this as soon as possible - If you don’t call before the date specified on the letter, you will not receive your discount.
+You will need to give them your electricity account number and you Meter Point Administration Number (MPAN) - these can both be easily found on your electricity bill, so no need to fret.
+However, make sure you do this as soon as possible - if you don’t call before the date specified in the letter, you will not receive your discount.